Nine Mile Hill Rock Climbing

 From Grand Junction, Colorado, head south out of town on US 50, towards Montrose and Delta.
 After traveling about 9 miles south of Grand Junction, turn right on CO-141, toward Gateway.
 This intersection is located in the small town of Whitewater.

-The Nine Mile Hill area begins about 1 mile past this intersection and continues along CO-141 for about, you guessed it, nine miles.
+The Nine Mile Hill area begins about 1 mile past this intersection.

-Driving directions to crags are generally measured from the intersection of CO-141 and US 50, or from the cattle guard just past East Creek Day Use Area and the beginning of Nine Mile Hill proper.
+Driving directions to crags are generally measured from the intersection of CO-141 and US 50.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Nine Mile Hill:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Nine Mile Hill:

 Featured Route For Nine Mile Hill